-Weig ht Crite What is assessed (Indicative links to sections in the Application Form are provided) STRATEGIC CRITERIA - maximum 60% The project addresses common territorial challenges in the Programme area or joint potential of the Programme area - there is a real need for the project (also by the target groups and stakeholders).
+Weig ht Crite What is assessed (Indicative links to sections in the Application Form are provided) STRATEGIC CRITERIA - maximum 60% 40% Project context and contribution to the Programme The project addresses common territorial challenges in the Programme area or joint potential of the Programme area - there is a real need for the project (also by the target groups and stakeholders).
 The justification is supplemented with a proper and concrete facts and statistics explaining and proving the territorial challenge and the need for the project.
 (Application Form section C.2.1).
-The project overall objective, activities, outputs and results are clearly linked to шше a Programme priority specific objective, output and result indicators and activities supported, including specific requirements, defined under specific objectives.
-(Application Form sections C.1, C.5 and C.4) grai (Application Form sections C.1, C.5 and C.4). the Prog The project intervention logic (the sequence of activities, proportions of activities, methods of work) is optimal for achieving targeted project objectives, outputs and results. n to (Application Form sections C.2.2, C.4, C.5).
-40% Project context and contribution to the Programme Project outputs are durable (the project is expected to provide a significant and durable contribution to solving the challenges targeted).
+The project overall objective, activities, outputs and results are clearly linked to a Programme priority specific objective, output and result indicators and activities supported, including specific requirements, defined under specific objectives.
+(Application Form sections C.1, C.5 and C.4).
+The project intervention logic (the sequence of activities, proportions of activities, methods of work) is optimal for achieving targeted project objectives, outputs and results.
+(Application Form sections C.2.2, C.4, C.5).
+Project outputs are durable (the project is expected to provide a significant and durable contribution to solving the challenges targeted).
 Support letters from stakeholders or responsible authorities justify the need and utility of the project main output/activity.
 Project main outputs are applicable and replicable by other organisations/regions/countries outside of the current partnership (transferability).
-(Application Form sections C.4 "Investments", C.8) con (Application Form sections C.4 "Investments", C.8).
-Project o The project proposes innovative solutions and brings new knowledge to the region and LP/PPs.
+(Application Form sections C.4 "Investments", C.8).
+The project proposes innovative solutions and brings new knowledge to the region and LP/PPs.
 The project tries to avoid overlaps and replications; there is evolution of ideas.
 (Application Form sections C.2.2, C.2.6, C.2.7).
 The project makes a positive or neutral contribution to the Programme horizontal principles of sustainable development, equal opportunities and non-discrimination, equality between men and women.
-(Application Form section C.7.6).
-The project clearly explains its contribution to wider strategies on one or more policy levels (EU/national/regional/EUSBSR).
-(Application Form section C.2.5).
-10% Cooperation character - The importance of cross-border cooperation for the topic addressed is clearly demonstrated.
+(Application Form Section C.7.6).
+The project clearly explains its contribution to wider strategies on one or more po 10% Cooperation character The importance of cross-border cooperation for the topic addressed is clearly demonstrated.
 The project results cannot (or only to some extent) be achieved without cooperation.
 There is a clear benefit from cooperating for the LP/ PPs / target groups / project area /Programme area.
 The cross-border cooperation aspect is incorporated in and evident throughout the project activities, including investments, outputs and results.
 Cooperation principles are specified.
 (Application Form sections C.2.2, C.2.3, C.7.5, C.4 and C.5).